irina08/Selenium_WeightWatchers/README.md

 # Selenium_WeightWatchers
 In the src/main/java/driver DriverSetup java_class which let us to chose drivers Firefox or Google Chrome for Mac or Windows.

-In the src/main/java/pages HomePage.java and MeetingPage.java which contain methods for testing HomePage and MeetingPage In the src/test/java/weightWatchers BaseTest class which contains methods suitable for every TestCase:
+In the src/main/java/pages HomePage.java and MeetingPage.java which contain methods for testing HomePage and MeetingPage.

+In the src/test/java/weightWatchers BaseTest class which contains methods suitable for every TestCase:
-- beforeMethod() method which  let us setup driver before execute every class
+- beforeMethod() method which  let us setup driver before execute every class;
 - teardown() method which let us quit driver after execute every class.

 In the src/test/resources/driver are executable Chrome Drivers and Gecko(Firefox) Drivers for Mac and Windows.

 Task: